the-hypermedia-project/charter/README.md

 ![Representor Pattern Diagram](assets/representor_pattern_diagram.png?raw=true)

-The heart of _The Hypermedia Project_ is developing a suite of libraries in different languages that provide tooling for implmenting the _Representor Pattern_.
+The heart of _The Hypermedia Project_ is developing a suite of libraries in different languages that provide tooling for implementing the _Representor Pattern_.
 For details on how this pattern can be applied to full-stack development of Hypermedia applications, checkout the [Components][] discussion.

 ### Server-side Representor